Curious Facts about Lake Atitlán

 Born from a supervolcano 84,000 years ago

 The caldera now occupied by the lake was created by the eruption of the Los Chocoyos supervolcano approximately 84,000 years ago.
-The explosion was so powerful that its volcanic ash was found in marine deposits in the Pacific and Atlantic Oceans, evidence that it affected the global climate for months. -
+The explosion was so powerful that its volcanic ash was found in marine deposits in the Pacific and Atlantic Oceans, evidence that it affected global climate for months. -

 It has a submerged Mayan city